 Test results are reported in a letter from Bob Dewey, Mechanical Engineer, NAHB Research Center to Mason Knowles, The Society of the Plastics Industry/Spray Polyurethane Foam Division (November 18, 1996).

 What can spray foam do for your Los Angeles home or building?

 Our Los Angeles spray foam contractors provide high-quality spray foam insulation services for residential and commercial applications and foam roofing services for industrial and commercial buildings near and throughout California.
-We offer competitive spray foam insulation pricing in [SITE_STATE_ABREV] and ultimately help you save money on utility bills.
+We offer competitive spray foam insulation pricing in CA and ultimately help you save money on utility bills.

 Los Angeles SPRAY FOAM INSULATION CONTRACTORS | Phone: 1-855-GET-FOAM | Company Headquarters: Los Angeles, California